Restorative Yoga & CPD Training

 Trainee yoga teachers, therapists & anyone with an interest in or passion for Restorative Yoga is most welcome to attend this immersion course for self-care and self-development and to run not-for-profit sessions to friends and family.
 Applications will be considered on a case-by-case basis according to relevant experience.

 At the end of the course, an assessment will be set for those who are wishing to gain certification.
 This will be a written exploration of a restorative teaching practice designed by you along with a ‘reflective practice summary’ post-teaching it to a case study individual or small group case study.
 This will include observations about what is alive for you in relationship to the class you led.
 The full assessment criteria will be set out during the immersion.
-Completion of the course is granted on submitting the assessment within a month of the last date of the taught course.
-If the assessment is not up to pass standard, then constructive feedback will be given and one more submission (within one week) will be allowed.
+Certification is granted on submitting the assessment within three months of the last date of the attended course.
+If the assessment is not up to pass standard, then constructive feedback will be given and one more submission (within one month) will be allowed.
 Those who do not pass will then have the option to redo the course at 20% discount.

-On completion of the course and assignment, graduate Yoga Teachers will receive a Yoga Alliance certified 40hr Restorative Yoga Teaching Certificate.
-Non-Teachers can receive a certificate of attendance upon request.
-Training hours can be used for CPD points e.g. Yoga Alliance CEP and YAP, British Wheel, General Osteopathic Council.
-Please check with your Professional Body for details.
+On completion of the course students will receive a certificate of attendance which can be used for CPD points e.g. Yoga Alliance CEP and YAP, British Wheel, General Osteopathic Council.
+Please check with your Professional Body for details..

 Monday 27th May – 9.00am-6.00pm